CrayLabs/SmartSim-Scaling/driverdataaggregation/DataAgg-README.md

 ## Data Aggregation Standard - Python Client

-The ``aggregation_scaling_python`` test uses a python client and a SmartRedis Orchestrator.
+The ``aggregation_scaling_python`` test uses a Python client and a SmartRedis Orchestrator.
 Depending on your user application, you may want to run the scaling test with a python client.

 ```text